Evaluating Learning Congestion control Schemes for LEO Constellations: Micro-benchmarks

-Figures \ref{fig:parkinglot3_hops} and \ref{fig:parkinglot6_hops} illustrate the ratios for the three-bottleneck and six-bottleneck setups, respectively.
+Figures \ref{fig:parkingLot_3hops} and \ref{fig:parkingLot_6hops} illustrate the ratios for the three-bottleneck and six-bottleneck setups, respectively.
 We clearly observe that Cubic yields a fairness profile that is close to proportional fairness.
-Cubic relies on packet loss as its congestion signal and, therefore, the multi-bottleneck flow will suffer packet loss at a higher rate.
+Cubic, and by extension SaTCP, relies on packet loss as its congestion signal, and therefore, the multi-bottleneck flow will suffer packet loss at a higher rate.
 This, in turn, triggers more frequent multiplicative reductions of the congestion window than those experienced by single-bottleneck flows.
 This is known to happen with AIMD CC schemes \cite{fairnesscrowcroft}.
-Similarly, the rate-based convergence of BBRv3 achieves proportional fairness, since the single bottlenecked flows will probe $3\times$ (Figure \ref{fig:parkinglot3_hops}) or $6\times$ (Figure \ref{fig:parkinglot6_hops}) more than the multi-bottleneck flow, having a higher chance to claim more bandwidth.
-In the three bottleneck scenario (Figure \ref{fig:parkinglot3_hops}), the multi-bottleneck Vivace flow struggles to sustain its sending rate, indicated by the ratio being under the proportional fairness line.
-We see in Figure \ref{fig:parkinglot6_hops}, that when we increase the number of bottlenecks, the multi-bottleneck flow collapses almost completely.
+Similarly, the rate-based convergence of BBRv3 achieves proportional fairness, since the single bottleneck flows will probe $3\times$ (Figure \ref{fig:parkingLot_3hops}) or $6\times$ (Figure \ref{fig:parkingLot_6hops}) more than the multi-bottleneck flow, having a higher chance to claim more bandwidth.
+LeoCC achieves proportional fairness in both three and six bottleneck scenario.
+The reconfiguration helps LeoCC to achieve the proportional fairness seen in Figure \ref{fig:parkingLot_6hops}, though like previous experiments, LeoCC also exhibits high variance.
+In these scenarios, the inter-RTT effects have minimal influence on the BBRv3 or LeoCC network models.
+Even though they do not share the same links, the single-bottleneck flows can still align their probe-RTT timing via the multi-bottleneck flow.
+In the three bottleneck scenario (Figure \ref{fig:parkingLot_3hops}), the multi-bottleneck Vivace flow struggles to sustain its sending rate, indicated by the ratio being under the proportional fairness line.
+We see in Figure \ref{fig:parkingLot_6hops}, that when we increase the number of bottlenecks, the multi-bottleneck flow collapses almost completely.
 This is likely the result of the multi-bottleneck flow experiencing a higher RTT causing unfairness similar to what we explored in Section \ref{sec:fairness_micro}.
-RL-based CC schemes have not seen such and environment during training.
-When experiencing three bottlenecks (Figure \ref{fig:parkinglot6_hops}), Astraea achieves proportional fairness while operating within its range of delay training parameters.
-When we increase the number of bottlenecks to 6, the multi-bottleneck Astraea flow does not capture much bandwidth at all for RTT values above $80$ms. A likely cause of this is the high delay the multi-bottleneck flow experiences as its packets must pass through six queues to reach their destination.
-This adds up to an RTT value that is well beyond what Astraea has been trained with.
-In contrast, with Sage, the multi-bottleneck flow behaves differently depending on the number of bottlenecks shared with single-bottleneck flows.
-With $3$ bottlenecks, Sage's profile is closer to max-min fairness, with the multi-bottleneck flow being aggressive to the other flows, particularly for lower RTT values (Figure \ref{fig:parkinglot3_hops}, RTT values less than $80$ms).
-For $6$ bottlenecks, the multi-bottleneck Sage flow becomes much less aggressive (Figure \ref{fig:parkinglot6_hops}), with the overall fairness profile being closer to proportional fairness.
-Looking at individual runs, Sage does not appear to inflate the RTT to a point where inter-RTT unfairness is prevalent, even with $6$ bottlenecks.
-As mentioned above, Sage has not seen such an environment during training, and therefore it would be difficult to deduce the reasons for the observed behaviour.
+Astraea has not been trained using multi-bottleneck environments.
+When experiencing three bottlenecks (Figure \ref{fig:parkingLot_3hops}), Astraea achieves proportional fairness while operating within its range of delay training parameters.
+When we increase the number of bottlenecks to six, the multi-bottleneck Astraea flow does not capture much bandwidth at all for RTT values above $120$ms. A likely cause of this is the high delay the multi-bottleneck flow experiences as its packets must pass through six queues to reach their destination, adding up to an RTT value that is well beyond what Astraea has been trained with.